 What parents need to know

-Parents need to know that The Prince of Egypt is a 1998 animated musical feature based on The Book of Exodus in the New Testament.
+Parents need to know that The Prince of Egypt is a 1998 animated musical feature based on The Book of Exodus.
 There are scenes of slaves being whipped, hit, and verbally and physically abused.
 There are depictions of babies dropped and thrown into crocodile-infested waters.
 Moses kills a slave driver.
 While competing against Rameses in a chariot race, Rameses is on a road above the one Moses is on, and Moses looks up and says "it's not much of a view" as Rameses' short uniform exposes his rear.
 It's worth mentioning that, unlike almost every Bible story presented on film, the characters in this movie are people of color.

 What's the story?